mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 - terraform.tfstate

-This State File contains full details of resources in our terraform code.
-When you modify something on your code and apply it on cloud, terraform will look into the state file, and compare the changes made in the code from that state file and the changes to the infrastructure based on the state file.[<sup>[10]</sup>](#external-references)
+This State File contains full details of resources in my terraform code.
+When you modify something on my code and apply it on cloud, terraform will look into the state file, and compare the changes made in the code from that state file and the changes to the infrastructure based on the state file.[<sup>[10]</sup>](#external-references)

 Using Azure CLI check that the storage account no longer exists: